tamelabe/PostgreSQL_bootcamp/README.md

     WHERE person_id = 8 AND menu_id = 19;

-The `EXPLAIN ANALYZE` command should return  the next pattern
+The `EXPLAIN ANALYZE` command should return  the next pattern.
+Please be attention on "Index Only Scan" scanning!

     Index Only Scan using idx_person_order_multi on person_order ...

+Please provide any SQL with proof (`EXPLAIN ANALYZE`) that index `idx_person_order_multi` is working.

 ## Chapter VIII
 ## Exercise 04 - Uniqueness for data